skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

 ## Step 6: Parameterizing the title

 Printing the numbers includes printing the header information, title and page number, for each page.
-Ideally, the title should be a parameter that the method caller can provide -- there is no way of knowing what *kinds* of numbers the caller will ask the method.
+Ideally, the title should be a parameter that the method caller can provide -- there is no way of knowing what *kinds* of numbers the caller will ask of the method.
 The logic for calculating the page number can remain unchanged.

 1. Edit the `printHeader` method so that contains two calls: `System.out.print` to output the title and `System.out.println` to output the page number.